 If the recipient does not give you a written Notice of Final Action within 90 days of the day on which you filed your complaint, you may file a complaint with CRC before receiving that Notice.
 However, you must file your CRC complaint within 30 days of the 90-day deadline (in other words, within 120 days after the day on which you filed your complaint with the recipient).

-If the recipient does give you a written Notice of Final Action on your complaint, but you are dissatisfied with the decision or resolution, you may file a complaint with CRC.
-You must file your CRC complaint within 30 days of the date on which you received the Notice of Final Action."
+1 & 3 Final Action on your complaint, but you are dissatisfied mplaint with CRC.
+You must file your CRC complaint the Notice of Final Action."
+Applicant/Participant Signature Date